 In the past, a total hysterectomy was a woman’s only choice.
 Today, it’s rarely performed unless there’s no other option.
-The result is that most women don’t have time to consider how a total hysterectomy will affect their sex lives.
+The result is that most women don’t consider how having sex after hysterectomy will affect their lives.

 On the other hand, if you’re facing a total hysterectomy or recovering from one, this journey doesn’t have to be frightening or lonely.
 Hysterectomies are no longer something that women have to hide or be afraid to talk about.

 There’s no shame in having a total hysterectomy, and your sex life doesn’t have to suffer.
-Most women who’ve had total hysterectomies have reported improved or unchanged sexual function after recovery from surgery.
+Many women, before undergoing this surgery, are concerned about how it might impact their relationships, both emotionally and physically.
+One common question that arises is, ‘Can a man tell if a woman has had a hysterectomy?’, and the answer is no. Most women who’ve had a total hysterectomy have reported improved or unchanged sexual function after surgery.
 This is good news.

 According to the American College of Obstetricians and Gynecologists (ACOG), women who’ve had a hysterectomy should refrain from inserting anything in their vagina for 6-8 weeks.
 This includes a penis, fingers, sex toys, tampons, and douches.